 The Angry Red Planet really needed Cinemagic to distinguish itself.
 The 83 minutes are packed with poorly matched stock shots.
 Views of the rocket in space are unimpressive cel animation.
 The story gimmick of having Iris relate the mystery events on the Red Planet is a fairly hokey excuse to delay the ‘good stuff’ even further.
 Nora Hayden looks great but she doesn’t hold audience attention as well as did the heroines of similarly structured recent monster movies starring Patricia Owens and Beverly Garland.
 The bleeping and blooping music track seems weak now, but certainly didn’t bother us back then; it works well in the Bat-Rat-Spider scene and intrudes on the dialogue passages.

 Scream Factory’s Blu-ray of The Angry Red Planet is a welcome new scan that allows us to see this vintage show in its correct widescreen aspect ratio for the first time in 57 years.
-The VHS and DVD editions were both from Orion’s same old NTSC transfer reformatted for flat TV screens in the early ’90s.
+The VHS and DVD editions are both from Orion’s same old NTSC transfer reformatted for flat TV screens in the early ’90s.
 The new scan reveals appreciably more horizontal information.
 The Cinemagic Mars exteriors have considerably more elbow room, and Melchoir’s loosely composed interior scenes look even looser.
 Colors are more attractive overall, showing Stanley Cortez’s attempt to add interest with colored sidelight.
 Some of the stock footage is revealed to be high-quality 35mm.
 The new scan does uncover a near- unforgivable shortcut.
 Two doctors in Iris’s hospital room are supposed to be speaking to each other, yet their alternating close-ups are the exact same camera angle, filmed against the exact same shadow of a venetian blind.
 Edgar Ulmer would have at least taken five seconds to alter the position of the blinds!

 On Mars, the light in the ship’s porthole is light blue or white for night (?) and blood red for day.
 Hard cuts put us on the outside of the ship, where the Cinemagic kicks in.
 At first it looks perfect, rich crimson in hue.
 The added detail makes many shots look fascinating.
 There are three Martian excursions, and in some the hue begins to drift toward orange again, the sickly color seen in the old Orion transfer.
 Perhaps it was always like that?
 Seeing these sequences makes me remember my old 8mm attempts to emulate Cinemagic by throwing colored filters in front of my camera lens.
 If my audience squinted during projection, the effect improved considerably!